Essex Finch, Countess of Nottingham

 Essex Finch, Countess of Nottingham (c.1652 - 23 March 1684) was the first wife of Daniel Finch, 2nd Earl of Nottingham.

 Essex was the youngest daughter of Robert Rich, 3rd Earl of Warwick, and his second wife Anne Cheeke.
 She was named after her mother's mother, who was also descended from Robert Rich, 1st Earl of Warwick.
 Following her mother's death, Essex and her sisters were brought up in the household of her father's brother, Charles Rich, 4th Earl of Warwick.

-Her paternal grandparents were Robert Rich, 2nd Earl of Warwick and Frances Hatton.
+Her paternal grandparents were Robert Rich, 2nd Earl of Warwick and Frances Hatton (great niece of Sir Christopher Hatton).

 The suitors considered for Lady Essex Rich included the son of Baron Berkeley of Stratton and Thomas Vane.
 However, on 16 June 1674, she married Daniel Finch at Leez Priory, near Felsted, and they moved in with his parents at Kensington Palace.
 The couple had eight children but only one daughter survived to adulthood: